Walt Disney World Railroad: Ride experience

+Each train had a recorded on-board narration spiel, highlighting the park's lands and attractions.
+Ron Schneider, Earl Boen, and Darryl Pickett have formerly provided their voice for the various versions of the trip, with the current voice being Corey Burton since late 2022.
+While passengers are waiting at Main Street, USA Station for the next train, they are able to observe the mutoscopes, medallions, and arcade machines in the waiting area.
+On the first floor of Main Street, USA Station, there are four commemorative plaques, representing information about each of the WDWRR's locomotives.
+The speed limit of the WDWRR is 10 mph.

-As the train departs Main Street, U.S.A.
-Station, it passes the Magic Kingdom monorail station, crosses an access road in the Adventureland section, travels over a small bridge, enters a small tunnel, and crosses a second access road in the Frontierland section.
-After entering a tunnel through the now defunct Splash Mountain log flume attraction, the train stops at Frontierland Station.
+As the train departs Main Street, USA Station, it passes the Magic Kingdom monorail station, crosses an access road in the Adventureland section, travels over a small bridge, and enters a small tunnel situated near the Pirates of the Caribbean dark ride attraction.
+After crossing a second access road in the Frontierland section and entering a tunnel through the Tiana's Bayou Adventure attraction in which its finale can be viewed, the train arrives at Frontierland Station.
 While the train is awaiting to depart, a sound effect of a telegraph operator using a telegraph key to enter Morse code can be heard at the station, transmitting Walt Disney's 1955 Disneyland dedication speech.

-Continuing down the line, the train passes the Big Thunder Mountain Railroad mine train roller coaster attraction and traverses a fully functional swing bridge, which crosses a canal connecting the Rivers of America to a dry dock area and the Seven Seas Lagoon.
+Continuing down the line, the train passes the Big Thunder Mountain Railroad mine train roller coaster attraction and traverses a fully functional swing bridge, which crosses a canal leading to a dry dock area and the Seven Seas Lagoon.
 This bridge was originally located in Wabasso, Florida, and was previously owned by the Florida East Coast Railway.
-The train then runs through the park's northern area where numerous static and Audio-Animatronic displays of Native Americans and wild animals can be seen.
-Occasionally, live alligators and deer can be seen in this vicinity.
-Additionally, the Liberty Belle Riverboat can be seen in the Rivers of America, often floating side by side with the train and sounding their whistles at each other.
+The train then runs through the park's northern area where numerous static and Audio-Animatronic displays of Native Americans and wild animals are present.
+Occasionally, live alligators and deer can be spotted in this vicinity.
 Afterwards, the train goes under an overpass, passes the spur line leading to the WDWRR's roundhouse where its trains are stored and maintained, and arrives at its next stop at Fantasyland Station.
-While the train is stopped at this station, where the railroad's water tower is used to refill the tender if needed, the train crew will perform a boiler blowdown and maintenance service on the locomotive.
+While the train is stopped at this station, where the railroad's water tower is used to refill the tender if needed, the train crew will perform a boiler blowdown on the locomotive and the maintenance crew will service it.

-In the final segment of the train's journey around the park, it goes through a two-percent grade tunnel adjacent to the TRON Lightcycle / Run roller coaster attraction.
-Afterwards, the train passes the Space Mountain roller coaster attraction in the Tomorrowland section, and travels over a small bridge before it arrives back at Main Street, U.S.A.
-Station.
+In the final segment of the train's journey around the park, it enters a two-percent grade tunnel adjacent to the TRON Lightcycle / Run roller coaster attraction.
+Additionally, there are some windows on the left side of the tunnel where passengers can get a glimpse of the TRON Lightcycle / Run roller coaster track.
+After exiting the tunnel, the train passes the Space Mountain and Walt Disney's Carousel of Progress attractions in the Tomorrowland section, and travels over a small bridge before it arrives back at Main Street, USA Station.
 This completes what the park refers to as The Grand Circle Tour.